Still Black, Innit? Idris Elba Responds To Racism By Rejecting ‘Black Actor’ Label, John Boyega Claps Back At Color Blind Bollocks

 It was a refreshing take after other Black leading men like Michael B. Jordan and Daniel Kaluuya made similar statements about the limitations of “Black” labels and roles.

-Check out some of the reactions on Twitter to John and Idris’ comments.
+Check out some of the reactions on Twitter to John and Idris’ comments below.

 Do you agree with Idris Elba?